-The School plays a central role in furthering Georgia Tech’s strategic objective of preparing students for global leadership.
-Our academic programs are comprised of students from across the Institute, reflecting the School’s position as a hub of global education for the Georgia Tech community.
-50% of Georgia Tech undergraduates choose to study a foreign language during their time on-campus, and 54% have an international experience before they graduate – many on our faculty-led study abroad programs on five continents in twenty-five locations.
+The School plays a central role in furthering Georgia Tech’s strategic objective of preparing graduates for global leadership.
+About 50% of Georgia Tech undergraduates choose to study a foreign language during their time on-campus, and more than 50% have an international experience before they graduate – many on our faculty-led study abroad programs on five continents in twenty-five locations.
 Our alums go on to pursue meaningful and rewarding careers in a range of fields, in the private as well as public sectors.
 We are proud of our students and alums and welcome them into the ModLangs family.

 Anna Westerstahl Stenport